 Suppose that Danielle is psychologically incapable of wanting to touch a blond haired dog.
 Imagine that, on her sixteenth birthday, unaware of her condition, her father brings her two puppies to choose between, one being a blond haired Lab, the other a black haired Lab.
 He tells Danielle just to pick up whichever of the two she pleases and that he will return the other puppy to the pet store.
 Danielle happily, and unencumbered, does what she wants and picks up the black Lab.

 In the 1960s, three major contributions to the free will debate radically altered it.
-One was an incompatibilist argument that put crisply the intuition that a determined agent does not have control over alternatives.
-This argument, first developed by Carl Ginet, came to be known as the Consequence Argument (Ginet, 1966).
-Another contribution was Harry Frankfurt's argument against the Principle of Alternative Possibilities (PAP), a principle stating that an agent is morally responsible for what she does only if she can do otherwise (Frankfurt, 1969).
-Frankfurt's argument turned upon an example in which, it was argued, an agent could not do otherwise, but, intuitively, the agent was morally responsible.
+One was an incompatibilist argument that put crisply the intuition that a determined agent lacks control over alternatives.
+This argument, first developed by Carl Ginet, came to be known as the Consequence Argument (Ginet 1966).
+Another contribution was Harry Frankfurt’s argument against the Principle of Alternative Possibilities (PAP), a principle stating that an agent is morally responsible for what she does only if she can do otherwise (Frankfurt 1969).
 Finally, P.F.
-Strawson defended compatibilism by inviting both compatibilists and incompatibilists to attend more carefully to the central role of the morally reactive attitudes in understanding the concept of moral responsibility (Strawson, 1962).
-According to Strawson, the threat determinism allegedly poses to free will and moral responsibility is defused once the place of the morally reactive attitudes is properly appreciated.
+Strawson defended compatibilism by inviting both compatibilists and incompatibilists to attend more carefully to the central role of interpersonal relationships and the reactive attitudes in understanding the concept of moral responsibility (Strawson 1962).
 Each of these contributions changed dramatically the way that the free will problem is addressed in contemporary discussions.
-No account of free will, compatibilist or incompatibilist, is advanced today without taking into account at least one of these three pieces.
+No account of free will, compatibilist or incompatibilist, is advanced today without taking into account at least one (if not more) of these three pieces.

 - No one has power over the facts of the past and the laws of nature.